Skip to main content

 " Umm... all right."
 She smiled.

-After giving him a meal, she was making braids sitting in front of the small mirror in the room as he walked into the room to take his Dagger.
-His eyes stopped at her serenity and simplicity as she made the braids, looking away lost in thoughts.
-She brings so much light into everyone's world then why is she so aloof and absentminded all the time?
+After serving him a meal, she was making braids sitting in front of the small mirror in the room as he walked into the room to take his Dagger.
+His eyes stopped at her simplicity as she made the braids, looking away, lost in thought.
+She brings so much light into everyone's world, but why is she so aloof and absent-minded all the time?
 He thought.
-Shaking off his thoughts he walked up to her as she was pulling the dupatta on her head.
+Shaking off his thoughts, he walked up to her as she was pulling the dupatta on her head.
 Eyes met in the reflection as he said

 " I may need your help... with the mission."

 " Kakisa Gani Khamma!
 How are you?"
-Ajabde was at the door of another hut.
-Aarti Bai walked out smiling.
+Ajabdeh was at the door of another hut.
+Aarti Bai walked out smiling to greet her.

 " Aparna?
 What are you doing here?
 Come in."

 " I am new here and the only person I know is you.
-So I thought that I could come over for chitchat after my husband left."
-Ajabde smiled convincingly as the old woman welcomed her inside.
+So I thought that I could come over for chit-chat after my husband left."
+Ajabdeh smiled convincingly as the old woman welcomed her inside.

 " You are alone?"